Autonomous cars shift insurance liability toward manufacturers

 While established models for assigning liability - such as holding the owner responsible for what the car does - will still be relevant, the onus may shift toward manufacturers.

-Greater automation may also change consumer behavior and affect insurance costs if drivers become less vigilant and less practiced in their ability to avert an accident.
+Greater automation may also change consumer behaviour and affect insurance costs if drivers become less vigilant and less practised in their ability to avert an accident.

 "Could a manufacturer become liable if a distracted driver causes an accident while relying on autopilot?
 It's too early to tell," Savarese said, adding that increased liability would unlikely deter carmakers since customers were demanding more self-driving functions.

-Software and connected cars are creating new opportunities for insurance companies to customize policies to clients.
+Software and connected cars are creating new opportunities for insurance companies to customise policies to clients.

 "You could pay for how much you drive, or get a lower premium based on how well you drive," Savarese said, adding that these policies will only be made possible if the client allows the insurer to monitor them.